-COLORADO Air Pollution Control Divis
+COLORADO Air Pollution Control Division

 Figure 2.22 and Figure 2.23 show the historical trends in annual mean and 24-hour maximum $PM{2.5}$ NAAQS values, respectively.
-Although data has only been collected for the past 12 years, the trend in the average levels of $PM{2.5}$ appears to be essentially flat.
-Since the standard is based on a three-year average of the 98^{th} percentile, the 24-hour standard has not been violated at any site, nor has the three-year average annual standard of 12 μg m-3.
-Table 2.13 presents the historical maximum 24-hour $PM{2.5}$ concentrations recorded in Colorado.
-National and statewide maximum 24-hour $PM{2.5}$ concentrations for 2017 are presented in Table 2.6.
+Although data has only been collected for the past 21 years, the trend in the average levels of $PM{2.5}$ appears to be essentially flat.
+Since the 35 μg m-3 standard is based on a three-year average of the 98th percentile, the 24-hour standard has not been violated at any site for 2019, nor has the three-year average annual standard of 12 μg m-3.
+Table 2.13 presents the historical maximum 24-hour PM{2.5} concentrations recorded in Colorado.
+National and statewide maximum 24-hour PM{2.5} concentrations for 2019 are presented in Table 2.6.